Freja11/Motor-Vehicle-GUI-project/README.md

 Once you have it installed, open Visual Studio and open the `Team Explorer` tab which should be next to your `Solution Explorer` Tab.
 If not, you can enable it in `View -> Team Explorer` or by pressing `CTRL+Ž and then CTRL+M`.

 Now you need to download this project by clicking `Clone (this repository)` in your GitHub application.
-Choose where you want the project tp be, and choose `Documents -> Visual Studio -> Projects`.
+Choose where you want the project to be, and choose `Documents -> Visual Studio -> Projects`.

 Go back to Visual Studio and in `Team Explorer` add this repository to Visual Studio.
 You will need to download the GitHub plugin and log into your account.

-Now you can Sync all changes directly from your Visual Studio.
+Now you can Sync all changes directly from your Visual Studio, and you will see new icons appear in the `Solution Explorer` indication pending comiits or if the file is up-to-date

 Preview: